Noticias Telemundo (TV program): Noticiero Telemundo (1999–2016)

 On July 6, 2015, Noticiero Telemundo became the first national network newscast produce an entire broadcast using mobile devices.
 Journalists reporting for the special "Digital Day" broadcast were equipped with smartphones and tablet computers to record and transmit stories included on the broadcast, which was also streamed on Noticiero Telemundo's Periscope account, incorporating behind-the-scenes footage of the program's anchors and reporters during breaks within the program.

 Noticias Telemundo (2016-present)

-In 2016, the show was renamed Noticias Telemundo, in line with the news department that produces it.
+On December 12, 2016, the show was renamed Noticias Telemundo, in line with the news department that produces it.

 Weekend editions

 Telemundo first offered weekend evening newscasts on September 8, 2001, under the title Noticiero Telemundo: Fin de Semana, with Veteran Colombian journalist and anchorwoman Ilia Calderón – who, with her appointment, became the first black Latina to anchor a Spanish language network newscast in the United States – anchoring the broadcasts.

 In January 2007, Noticias Telemundo dropped all weekend news programming from its schedule, discontinuing the Saturday and Sunday editions of Noticiero Telemundo and newsmagazine Al Rojo Vivo, with their respective time periods replaced with broadcasts of Spanish dubbed versions of American feature films (with the move, Univision became the only Spanish-language broadcast network to carry a weekend edition of its evening newscast and the only one carrying any news programming on weekends – outside of sports news shows – altogether).
 Telemundo would not air a scheduled weekend edition of the newscast until Saturday, December 15, 2012, when it aired a special edition of Noticiero Telemundo – presented by main anchors José Díaz-Balart and María Celeste Arrarás – focusing on the Sandy Hook Elementary School shooting, followed by an hour-long tribute special on singer Jenni Rivera, Jenni Siempre Vivirá, which provided details on the investigation into the plane crash that killed Rivera and eleven others on-board near Monterrey, Mexico, en route from a concert performance on December 9, interviews with Rivera's family, other celebrities and fans.